alfonsof/aws-java-examples/awslambdahello2/README.md

 Configure your AWS access keys.

-Run the code in a AWS lambda function.
+Create an AWS lambda function:
+* Name:    <name>
+* Runtime: Java 8
+* Role:    lambda-basic-execution
+* The triggers: Nothing
+* The resources the function's role has access: Amazon CloudWatch Logs

+Handler function: example.Hello::handleRequest

+Upload the Java JAR file.

 Artifact:

 \out\artifacts\awslambdahello2_jar\awslambdahello2.jar

-Handler function:
-example.Hello::handleRequest

-Test the function:
+Create and configure a Test event:

 Input JSON file content:
 {
   "firstName": "Peter",
   "lastName": "Parker"
 }

+Test the AWS Lambda function:

+Run the code in a AWS lambda function using the test button.

+You should see the next messages in the log:

+"First Name: Peter"

+"Last Name: Parker"

+"Hello Peter Parker."